Blog

 A Learning Support Assistant (LSA) is an educational professional who works with students in the further education sector in the UK to provide additional support and guidance.
 LSAs help students to develop their skills, knowledge, and understanding of the subject matter they are studying.
 They may work one-on-one with a student or as part of a team, depending on the needs of the individual student.

-Responsibilities of a Learning Support Assistant
+The Impact of Learning Support Assistants

 Learning Support Assistants (LSAs) provide support to students with special educational needs or disabilities, helping them access education and reach their potential.
 Key skills for LSAs include excellent communication, organisation, patience and empathy.
 They are responsible for monitoring student progress and behaviour in class; preparing materials; tutoring; liaising with parents and carers; developing individualised plans; supporting pupils during exams or assessments and maintaining records of their activities.